Alpha Sigma Phi: Beyond Yale

-The first expansion effort was to Amherst College, Massachusetts, in 1847, but it only lasted about six months, at which time due to faculty opposition at Amherst, the parent chapter requested that it dissolve and return the constitution.
-However, a fragmentary document in the Yale library suggests that Beta was chartered in 1850 at Harvard University but lived a very short life due to a wave of puritanism.
-The chapter at Harvard was revived in 1911 as Beta Chapter but only survived about 20 years; the charter was withdrawn due to Harvard's anti-fraternity environment.
-When the Amherst College chapter was restored in 1854, it was designated as either Gamma or Delta Chapter. (a charter document found in Yale archives shows the latter, but Baird's Manual from its earliest editions and later records of the fraternity refer to it as Gamma.)
+The first expansion effort was to Amherst College in Massachusetts in 1847, but it only lasted about six months, due to faculty opposition.
+A fragmentary document in the Yale library suggests that Beta was chartered in 1850 at Harvard University but lived a very short life due to a wave of puritanism.
+The chapter at Harvard was revived in 1911 as Beta, but only survived about twenty years; the charter was withdrawn due to Harvard's anti-fraternity environment.
+When the Amherst College chapter was restored in 1854, it was designated as either the Gamma or the Delta chapter.
+(A charter document found in Yale archives shows the latter, but Baird's Manual from its earliest editions and later records of the fraternity refer to it as Gamma.)
 When the chapter at Marietta College was chartered in 1860, it was given the Delta designation, despite the parent chapter being aware of this discrepancy.

-When the Civil War broke out across the United States, almost every member of Delta at Marietta enlisted in the Union Army.
-Three of the brothers gave their lives fighting for the Union cause.
-Former chapter presidents William B. Whittlesey and George B. Turner fell on the battlefields of Chattanooga and Lookout Mountain.
-They willed their personal possessions and their swords to the chapter, which treasured those mementos until the chapter closed for two decades in the mid-1990s.

-From 1858 through 1863 the sophomore members of Alpha Sigma Phi were elected in almost equal numbers by the two stronger Junior Class fraternities, with a smaller number going to the third.
-In 1864, however, the mother chapter at Yale was torn by internal dissension.
+When the Civil War broke out, former Delta chapter presidents William B. Whittlesey and George B. Turner died and willed their possessions and their swords to the chapter, which treasured those mementos until the chapter closed for two decades in the mid-1990s.
+From 1858 through 1863, the sophomore members of Alpha Sigma Phi were elected in almost equal numbers by the two stronger junior class fraternities, with a smaller number going to the third.
+In 1864, the mother chapter at Yale was torn by internal dissension.
 Because less attention was being given to the sophomore class societies, some Alpha Sigma Phi members pledged to Delta Kappa Epsilon, a junior class society, and attempted to turn the control of Alpha Sigma Phi over to Delta Kappa Epsilon.
-However, the attempt was thwarted by members of Alpha Sigma Phi who had pledged to the other two junior class societies.
+This attempt was thwarted by members of Alpha Sigma Phi who had pledged to the other two junior class societies.
 A conflict ensued, and the faculty suppressed Alpha Sigma Phi to end the disorder.
 However, the traditions of Alpha Sigma Phi were carried on by two new sophomore class societies, Delta Beta Xi and Phi Theta Psi.
-Louis Manigault sought to renew his loyalty and friendship with his brothers of Alpha Sigma Phi, and agreed with Rhea and Weiser to consider Delta Beta Xi its true descendant.
-They were unaware at the time that Delta Chapter at Marietta still existed as Alpha Sigma Phi.
+Manigault sought to renew his loyalty and friendship with his brothers of Alpha Sigma Phi and agreed with Rhea and Weiser to consider Delta Beta Xi its true descendant.
+They were unaware at the time that Delta at Marietta still existed as Alpha Sigma Phi.